sahilzalte/365-DAYS-365-CODES/README.md

 - #### Project 1: `Twitter Clone` Using `Tailwind CSS`
   - **Day 139**: Today, we created the left and right panels of the `Twitter` layout and added `icons` to the left sidebar.
+  - **Day 140**: Completed all components and finalized the project..

 ## Getting Started